-Again, the parameter of greatest interest is A_0 .
+Again, the parameter of greatest interest is $A_0$ .
 Its variation versus energy slice, for Run I data, is displayed in Figures 24 for Pade(0,1) and 25 for Pade(1,1).
 Each data point sits in the center of the energy slice considered. (e.g. energy slice +2 to +2.5 sigma sits at +2.25 on the x-axis)

-To minimize analyzing power dilution, we choose the largest A_0 values, which as one would expect, occur closest to the mean.
+To minimize analyzing power dilution, we choose the largest $A_0$ values, which as one would expect, occur closest to the mean.
 At the same time, we strive to keep our uncertainty as small as possible, and so we exclude points of large uncertainty from consideration.
-With these stipulations, we arrive at our choice of -0.5 sigma to +2 sigma as our energy cut - A_0 is maximized with the least uncertainty possible.
-Run II data produces a similar result.
+With these stipulations, we arrive at our choice of -0.5 sigma to +2 sigma as our energy cut - $A_0$ is maximized with the least uncertainty possible.
+Run II data to be added to plots 24 and 25, result is the same....